 Erected by National Park Service.

 Location.
 35° 22.328′ N, 111° 33.337′ W. Marker is near Sunset Crater Volcano National Monument, Arizona, in Coconino County.
+The marker is at a pullout in the Coconino National Forest, outside the official national monument boundary, a little over a mile east of US Route 89 along the Sunset Crater Volcano/Wupatki Loop Road.
 Touch for map.
-The marker is at a pullout in the Coconino National Forest, outside the official national monument boundary, a little over a mile east of US Route 89 along the Sunset Crater Volcano/Wupatki Loop Road.
 Marker is in this post office area: Flagstaff AZ 86004, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Geological Infant (here, next to this marker); The Birth of a Mountain (approx. 2.2 miles away); Life and Landscape Transformed (approx. 2.3 miles away); The Power to Symbolize (approx. 2.3 miles away); As Powerful as a Volcano (approx. 2.3 miles away); Changes to Come (approx. 2.3 miles away); Bushmaster Park (approx. 11.1 miles away); Arizonal Trail - A Tribute to Dale Shewalter (approx. 11˝ miles away).
+Geological Infant (here, next to this marker); The Birth of a Mountain (approx. 2.2 miles away); Life and Landscape Transformed (approx. 2.3 miles away); The Power to Symbolize (approx. 2.3 miles away); As Powerful as a Volcano (approx. 2.3 miles away); Changes to Come (approx. 2.3 miles away); Bushmaster Park (approx. 11.1 miles away); The Museum Club (approx. 11.2 miles away).
 Touch for a list and map of all markers in Sunset Crater Volcano National Monument.

 Also see . . .